7 Best Running Shoes For Beginners in 2024

 What makes it the best?

-Exploring the trail is difficult enough so it's best to have a shoe that keeps a new runner secured and in control.
-Thanks to our lab tests and actual runs, we found the perfect trail shoe for beginners, the Saucony Peregrine 14.
+Exploring the wild is difficult enough so it's best to have a shoe that keeps a new runner secured and in control.
+Thanks to our lab tests and trail runs, we found the perfect companion for beginners, the Saucony Peregrine 14.
 Its light and uncomplicated nature made our adventures much more enjoyable.

 This model is versatile enough for daily runs and hikes, weighing in at 9.4 oz (266g), which is 9.5% lighter than typical trail shoes.
 Its flexible midsole, matching our lab average in our flex test, ensures smooth transitions on uneven terrain, allowing for natural foot movement.